mlapin/libsdca/README.md

 ## Quick start

-By default, the Matlab interface is installed to `build/matlab`, which should then contain two mex files.
+The Matlab interface is installed to `build/matlab`, which should contain two mex files.

 - `libsdca_prox` provides proximal operators
 - `libsdca_solve` provides solvers for multiclass classification